Update for June 2020

 In 2018/19 we did this by:

 - Installing acoustic loggers - Acoustic loggers listen for the noise water makes as it leaks from pipes.
-They help us to improve leak detection and find harder-to-locate leaks.
+They help us to improve the efficiency of leak detection.
 We installed approximately 27,000 loggers and are repairing the leaks located as a result of the information that the loggers are generating.

-- More leak detection technicians - We increased the number of leak detection technicians working for us to record levels.
+- More leak detection technicians - We increased the number of leak detection technicians working for us, and we introduced a programme of field audits to validate their work.
 They use data to judge where leaks are occurring and tell repair teams where to dig.
-As a result, we found significantly more leaks in 2018/19 than the previous year.

 - ‘Fingerprinting’ our water zones - We’re using key data about each of our water zones to begin to create unique fingerprints for each of them.
 That in turn will help us to understand the drivers of leakage performance and burst mains through various analysis methods.